MrMijagi/teaching-tech-summary/README.md

 #### Use the Screen Wisely

-You will usually need to enlarge your font considerably for people to read it from the back of the room, which means you canTo manage this, maximize the window you are using to teach and then ask everyone to give you a thumbs-up or thumbs-down on its readability.
+You will usually need to enlarge your font considerably for people to read it from the back of the room.
+To manage this, maximize the window you are using to teach and then ask everyone to give you a thumbs-up or thumbs-down on its readability.
 Use a black font on a lightly-tinted background rather than a light font on a dark background — the light tint will glare less than pure white. put much less on the screen than you’re used to.

 If you can get a second projector and screen, use it: the extra real estate will allow you to display your code on one side and its output or behavior on the other.
 If second screen requires its own computer, ask a helper to control it rather than hopping back and forth between two keyboards.